NHL on ABC

 The NHL on ABC is an American presentation of National Hockey League (NHL) games produced by ESPN, and televised on ABC in the United States.

-The network first broadcast NHL games during the 1993 Stanley Cup playoffs on April 18, 1993, under a two-year time-buy agreement with ESPN.
-After the two years, the NHL left ABC for newcomer Fox, while remaining with ESPN.
+ABC first broadcast NHL games during the 1993 Stanley Cup playoffs on April 18, 1993, under a two-year time-buy agreement with ESPN.
+After two years, the NHL left ABC for newcomer Fox, while remaining with ESPN.

 As part of a joint contract with ESPN, which was reached right before the 1998–99 season, the NHL returned to ABC on February 6, 2000, with their coverage of the 2000 NHL All-Star Game in Toronto.
 Regular season game telecasts returned to ABC on March 18, 2000.
-ABC also gained the rights to select weekend games from each round of the Stanley Cup playoffs and the last five games of the Stanley Cup Finals.
+ABC also gained the rights to select weekend games from each round of the Stanley Cup playoffs and the last five games of the Stanley Cup Finals, including any if-needed ones.
 After the 2004 Stanley Cup Finals, the NHL left ABC again, this time for NBC because Disney executives admitted that they overpaid for the 1999–2004 deal.
 ESPN, who was set to continue with the NHL, later dropped it from their schedules after the 2004–05 lockout.